fatihaad/my-project/README.md

-# my-project
+# My Sample Project

-simple test for jenkins
+This project contains a simple Python script and a test runner.